MATH+ is one of the official partners of the Young African Mathematicians (YAM) Fellowship Program.

 - five AIMS centers in Cameroon, Senegal, Rwanda, Ghana and South Africa

-FU, HU, TU Berlin, WIAS and ZIB
+FU Berlin, HU Berlin, TU Berlin, WIAS and ZIB

 The mission of the YAM program is to provide fellowships for talented and motivated young African mathematicians at a master’s level who wish to gain research experience in a subject of their interest in mathematics.
 Through immersing themselves in the activities at one of the four German excellence clusters, students can profit from the high-quality international research environment of the host institution and ultimately increase their own network and their chances of applications to PhD programs in the Global North.